Need Health Insurance? How to Sign Up for ACA Coverage by Dec. 15 Deadline

 You can apply by phone, in person with help from a navigator — a person specially trained to walk you through the process — through an agent or broker or by mail with a paper application.
 Volunteers certified by the Marketplace also may be available through nonprofit organizations such as community health centers or hospitals.

 Coverage through the Health Insurance Marketplace is intended for those not covered by insurance at work or by government programs such as Medicaid, Medicare, Tricare (for members of the military, veterans and their families) or CHIP, the Children’s Health Insurance Plan.

-Plans that comply with the Affordable Care Act, often called Obamacare, cannot discriminate against people with pre-existing conditions.
+Plans that comply with the Affordable Care Act cannot discriminate against people with pre-existing conditions.
 They also must cover birth control and breastfeeding equipment and counseling, plus 10 “essential” services:

 - Outpatient care.